flyteorg/flyte/cookbook/integrations/external_services/hive/README.rst

 No Need of a dockerfile
 ------------------------
-This plugin is purely a spec and since SQL is completely portable has no need to build a container.
-Thus this plugin examples do not have any Dockerfile
+This plugin is purely a spec.
+Since SQL is completely portable there is no need to build a Docker container.

 ..
 TODO: write a subsection for "Configuring the backend to get hive working"

-This is coming soon.